 Sure, if you’ve spent the last few years indulging a little too heavily in sofa- or office-based activities, you’re not going to hit the ground running, so to speak.

 But you don’t need to hit the ground running.

 Nobody’s waiting for you at a finish line with a stopwatch.
 You can take all the time you need to get where you’re going.
 Who’s going to know how long it took (except you), and does it matter if it takes a little longer?
 You’ll only see more of the world as you go.

 You see, it won’t be long before you shift your attention away from your lacklustre mileage and towards the ever-changing landscape, the opportunities to explore, and the people and oddities you’ll stumble upon.
 You’ll find that slowness actually amplifies the intrigue of exploring new roads.
 Pedalling along, beholden to no-one and nothing, you’ll start to wonder:

 Why would anyone take the freedom afforded by the humble bicycle and squander it on a mad dash to the finish line?

 Allow days and weeks to pass by, and you’ll find that something even stranger happens.

 The aches and pains subside.
 The saddle actually starts to feel rather comfortable, as though you’re ‘becoming one with the bike’.
 You’re no longer thinking about the cycling itself or how hard or strange it is, because it’s getting easier and more natural by the day as your experience grows, and you’ve got more interesting things to think about anyway.
 And the moment will come when you realise you’ve got on a bike that morning and cranked out a hundred leisurely miles without even noticing.

-Because you, as a human, by applying yourself to something new, have done what millions of years of evolution have optimised you for.
-You have adapted.
+Because you, as a human, by applying yourself to something new, will have done what millions of years of evolution have optimised you for.

 (Photo courtesy of the Sathre-Vogel family.)